besmera/besmera.github.io/src/F22-CSCI453/Statistical-Analysis.md

 ## Hierarchical Regression

 * To find the relationship between DV and each IV
-* Each IV entered at a time
+* Each IV entered one at a time
 * Order of IVs depends on the predefined theoretical model
     * Important IVs
     * Covariates